-Generic Name: warfarin (WAR far in)
+Generic Name: warfarin (oral) (WAR far in)

 Brand Name: Coumadin, Jantoven

-What is Jantoven (warfarin)?
+What is Jantoven?

-Warfarin may also be used for purposes not listed in this medication guide.
+Jantoven may also be used for purposes not listed in this medication guide.

-Many drugs can cause serious medical problems when used with warfarin.
+Many other drugs can increase your risk of bleeding when used with Jantoven.
 Tell your doctor about all medicines you have recently used.

 a blood cell disorder (such as low red blood cells or low platelets);

-high blood pressure or severe heart disease;
+high blood pressure or serious heart disease;

-if you are 65 or older; or
+if you are 65 or older.

 congestive heart failure;

-if you have ever had low blood platelets after receiving heparin.
+low blood platelets after receiving heparin.

-It is not known whether warfarin passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether warfarin passes into breast milk.
+Watch for signs of bruising or bleeding in the baby if you take warfarin while you are breast-feeding a baby.

-How should I take Jantoven (warfarin)?
+How should I take Jantoven?

 Tell your doctor if you are sick with diarrhea, fever, chills, or flu symptoms, or if your body weight changes.

-Wear a medical alert tag or carry an ID card stating that you take warfarin.
-Any medical care provider who treats you should know that you are using this medicine.
+Wear a medical alert tag or carry an ID card stating that you take Jantoven.
+Any medical care provider who treats you should know that you are taking Jantoven.

 Store at room temperature away from heat, moisture, and light.